+As these efforts evolve, information will be shared with programs seeking to develop and/or strengthen their own well-being initiatives.
 The ACGME also created a repository for well-being materials, assessments, presentations, and more on the Well-Being Tools and Resources page in Learn at ACGME for programs seeking to develop or strengthen their own well-being initiatives.
-There are many activities that programs can implement now to assess and support physician well-being.
+In addition, tThere are many activities that programs can utilize implement now to assess and support physician well-being.
 These include the distribution and analysis of culture of safety surveys, ensuring the availability of counseling services, and paying attention to the safety of the entire health care team.

-- VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: - VI.C.1.a) efforts to enhance the meaning that each resident finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; (Core) - VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts resident well-being; (Core) - VI.C.1.c) evaluating workplace safety data and addressing the safety of residents and faculty members; (Core)
+VI.C.1.
+The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: VI.C.1.a) efforts to enhance the meaning that each resident finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; ^(Core) VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts resident well-being; ^(Core) VI.C.1.c) evaluating workplace safety data and addressing the safety of residents and faculty members; ^(Core)